 Money rules a lot.
 It also plays a big part in how we look after our Earth.
 Big businesses often harm the environment for more profit.
 This is one of the main problems facing those who want to protect Mother Nature.

 Green products can help solve this problem.
-But they need to be well-made and catch people’s eyes.
-People buy these items more often when they are good quality and cool!
-This shifts their buying habits into ones that help rather than harm our planet.
+But they need to be well-made and catch people’s attention.
+People buy these items more often when they are of good quality and excellent quality, which shifts their buying habits into ones that help rather than harm our planet.

 Misinformation and Denial

-Some people tell lies about the earth.
-They spread wrong ideas.
-Large fossil fuel companies are part of this problem.
-These companies make much money from oil, coal, and gas.
-They do not want to stop using these fuels.
+Some people lie about the Earth and spread wrong ideas.
+Immense fossil fuel companies are part of this problem.
+These companies make much money from oil, coal, and gas and do not want to stop using them.

 So, they hide facts about how these fuels hurt our world.
 This is called denial, making it hard to protect our planet.